sapphonie/StAC-tf2/README.md

 SMAC: https://github.com/Silenci0/SMAC

 ### This plugin currently prevents:
-- interp abuse
-*(kick / ban if impossible value like < 0.015151 or > 0.5)*
+- interp abuse (only on default tickrate servers) *(kick / ban if impossible value like < 0.015151 or > 0.5)*
-- updaterate abuse that can cause to interp abuse *(kick only if updaterate is below 20 [default] or above 128)*
+- updaterate abuse (only on default tickrate servers) *(kick only if updaterate is below 20 [default] or above 128)*
-- clients using turn binds
+- clients using turn binds (can severely fuck up hitboxes) *(kick)*
-*(kick)*
 - cmdrate pingmasking if cvar has nonnumerical chars) *(kick)*
 - newlines in chat messages
 *(ban)*
 - NoLerp cheats
-*(ban - untested on all but NCC)*
+*(ban)*
 - fov abuse > 90
 *(fixes most cases / can ban on blatant netprop/cvar changing)*
 - SOME third person cheats on clients